Red Pepper Pesto

 • Drain the roasted red peppers (I like to rinse them as well).
 Be sure there is not any water inside the peppers.
 Let the roasted red peppers drain in a colander.

-• Add basil, minced garlic, olive oil, lemon juice, salt and garlic powder to a food processor.
+• Add 1/2 cup (lightly packed) fresh basil, 3 cloves minced garlic, 2 tablespoons olive oil, the juice from one medium lemon, and 1/2 teaspoon each of salt and garlic powder to a food processor.
 Blend to break down the basil.

-• Add the cashews to the food processor and process on high to help break down the cashews (about 1 minute).
+• Add 1/2 cup cashews to the food processor and process on high to help break down the cashews (about 1 minute).

 • Add the drained roasted red peppers to the food processor and blend until the pesto reaches your preferred texture.